jlperla/web-academic/content/publication/perla-1/index.md

 title: 'A Model of Product Awareness and Industry Life Cycles'
 subtitle: ''
-summary: 'This paper proposes a model where consumption bundle heterogeneity is derived from a network of connections between consumers and firms.
-In it, consumers slowly become 'aware' of differentiated products, adding connections and expanding their choice sets.'
+summary: "This paper proposes a model where consumption bundle heterogeneity is derived from a network of connections between consumers and firms.
+In it, consumers slowly become 'aware' of differentiated products, adding connections and expanding their choice sets."
 authors:
 - Jesse Perla
 categories: []